 - b.)
 Drafting

 - (i) There is no drafting allowed between:

 - (a) men and women;

-- (b) elites and masters.

 - c.)
 An athlete is not permitted to:

 - (i) Block other athletes;

 - (ii) Cycle with a bare torso;

 - (iii) Make forward progress without being in possession of the bike.

 - d.)
 Dangerous Behaviour

 - (i) Athletes must obey the specific traffic regulations for the event, unless a Technical Official advises otherwise.